 The "Hospital Price Transparency Act" requires hospitals to publicly disclose pricing information for medical items and services, ensuring patients have access to clear and comprehensive pricing.
-Hospitals must maintain a public list of standard charges, including gross charges, minimum and maximum negotiated charges, and discounted cash prices, all available in a machine-readable format on their websites without requiring personal information or account creation.
-The Department of Health will monitor compliance, and facilities that do not adhere to these requirements may face civil penalties and must submit corrective action plans.
-Additionally, noncompliant facilities are prohibited from initiating collection actions against patients for debts incurred during noncompliance, allowing patients to contest such actions in court.
+Hospitals must maintain a public list of standard charges, including gross charges, discounted cash prices, and negotiated charges with third-party payors.
+This information must be available in a machine-readable format on the hospital's website, updated at least annually, and accessible without requiring personal information or account creation.
+The Department of Health will monitor compliance, and hospitals that fail to meet these requirements may face civil penalties and corrective action plans.

 Engrossed: